Skip to Main Content

 • book impact

 Junior faculty especially can use the toolkit to demonstrate the impact of their work in the disciplines.
-I am available for individual meetings or group presentations to facilitate the use of the databases and other tools described in the toolkit.
+I am available for meetings or group presentations to facilitate use of the databases and other tools described in the toolkit.

 Art